 In an interview, Steven Spielberg said this was the third most difficult movie he has made in his career, behind Jaws (1975) and Saving Private Ryan (1998).

-The spell cast to use the Orb Of Osuvox is from the movie Excalibur.
-In modern Irish it's, "Anáil nathrach, ortha bháis is beatha, do chéal déanaimh."
-Which means,"Serpent's breath, charm of death and life, thy omen of making."
+The spell cast to use the Orb of Osuvox is from the movie Excalibur.
+In modern Irish Gaelic, it's "Anáil nathrach, ortha bháis is beatha, do chéal déanaimh," which means, "Serpent's breath, charm of death and life, thy omen of making."

-The Zemeckis cube is named after director Robert Zemeckis.
-When the cube is activated, the music playing is from the Back to the Future (1985) trilogy, directed by Robert Zemeckis.
-Alan Silvestri composed the score for both the BTTF trilogy and this film.
+The Zemeckis Cube is named after director Robert Zemeckis.
+When the cube is activated, the music playing is from the Back to the Future (1985) trilogy, directed by Zemeckis.
+Alan Silvestri composed the score for both the Back to the Future trilogy and this film.

 Steven Spielberg is referenced (along with some of his movies) in Ernest Cline's source novel.
-Spielberg had stated that he would remove these references, although some like the Delorean and a Tyrannosaurus Rex do appear.
+Spielberg had stated that he would remove these references, although some like the Tyrannosaurus Rex and the alien ship from War of the Worlds (2005), do appear.

 The music score was originally going to be composed by longtime Steven Spielberg collaborator John Williams.
 However, due to scheduling conflicts working on another Spielberg film, The Post (2017), he left and Alan Silvestri took over.
 This was only the third film where Spielberg did not collaborate with Williams.

 The semi-truck blocking the road in the middle of the opening race is the truck driven by Jack Burton in Big Trouble in Little China (1986).